emsesp/EMS-ESP32/README.md

 ## Debugging

-Use the telnet client to inform you of all activity and errors if they happen.
+Because the Rx and Tx of the MCU is occupied with communicating to the EMS Use the telnet client to inform you of all activity and errors if they happen.
 Note, if you're unable to to connect start the ESP with serial mode and look for connection errors in the serial out window.

-The telnet will show for example:
+For example:

 ![Telnet](doc/telnet/telnet_example.JPG)

-If you hit 'q' and Enter, it will toggle verbose logging and you will see more details:
+If you hit 'q' and Enter, it will toggle verbose logging and you will see more details.
+I use ANSI colours with white text for info messages, green for well formatted telegram packages which the correct CRC, Red for corrupt packages and Yellow for send responses.

 ![Telnet](doc/telnet/telnet_verbose.JPG)

-To see the current values of the Boiler type 's' and hit Enter:
+To see the current values of the Boiler and its parameters type 's' and hit Enter.
+Here it will tell you how many unsuccessful telegram packets it has received (#CrcErrors).

 ![Telnet](doc/telnet/telnet_stats.JPG)